mukulbbhardwaj/create-contact-card-HF22/README.md

 # Contact-Card-HF22

-You all have to create a contact card on your own and share it here in your a folder named as ,
+You all have to create a contact card on your own and share it here in a folder named as [yourname],
 <br>
 only this will be accepted in hacktoberfest otherwise I will mark it invalid.

 <br>